christianpetri/Midland_G18/docs/guides/PROGRAMMING.md

   * Options: Power toggle (not recommended), Channel switch, or leave unassigned
 * [ ] **Emergency Button**: Enable via PRG-G15 (3-second hold activation)

-**Note**: Power toggle is not recommended since both Low and High modes output identical 500mW ERP - the toggle only changes the display indicator.
+**Note**: Power toggle is not recommended since the G18-PRO defaults both Low and High modes to 500mW ERP output (see manual: POW section).
+The toggle only changes the display indicator without affecting actual transmission power.

 ### Testing and Validation